Keep your outdoor fun platform looking fantastic for pennies—while without hurting neighbyouring plants.

 Some items can be safely mixed, but do not combine an ammonia-containing product with a bleach solution.
 When these two chemicals are combined, hazardous chloramine gas is produced, which can cause eye, nose, mouth, and respiratory irritation.

-Before applying treatments, allow this bleach-based cleanser to thoroughly dry.
+Before applying treatments, allow this bleach-based cleaner to thoroughly dry.

 Additional deck treatments, including staining, painting, or sealing, should be performed only after the deck is totally dry to avoid the bleach components interacting with other chemicals.
 It’s also a good idea to wait until the deck has dried before performing deck repairs like replacing rusted screws or strengthening deck boards.

-Make sure to keep your homemade deck cleaning solution in a well-ventilated place.
+Make sure to keep your homemade deck cleaning solution in a you well-ventilated place.

-Although this DIY deck cleanser is not a harmful chemical, it does produce an odour that some people may find unpleasant.
+Although this DIY deck cleaner is not a harmful chemical, it does produce an odor that some people may find unpleasant.
 Because it is intended for outdoor usage, store it outside until you use it to clean the deck, and then dispose of any leftovers.
 Each time you clean the deck, make a new batch.